twardokus/v2verifier/README.md

 	sudo apt install -y git cmake libuhd-dev uhd-host swig libgmp3-dev python3-pip python3-tk python3-pil
 	python3-pil.imagetk

-Finally, install and/or upgrade some Python 3 libraries.
+Install and/or upgrade some Python 3 libraries.

 	pip3 install -U image fastecdsa pyyaml eel folium pynmea2

+Finally, download the ZIP file for the latest stable release of V2Verifier, extract the project, and you are ready to start using V2Verifier!

 ## Running V2Verifier
 Connect one USRP to each PC.
 On both PCs, launch GNURadio with the command `gnuradio-companion` from a terminal.